-Contract discussions between the Red Sox and free agent-to-be David Ortiz will intensify in the next week.
+Serious conversations between the Boston Red Sox and free agent-to-be David Ortiz will begin at "some point next week," reports Joe McDonald of ESPNBoston.com:

 "David is someone who we feel strongly about bringing back, and we're trying to figure out a way to do that and we hope that happens," Cherington said in New York.